airbus/decomon/README.md

 </div>
 <br>

-# DECOMON: Automatic Certified Perturbartion Analysis of Neural Networks
+# DecoMon: Automatic Certified Perturbation Analysis of Neural Networks

 ## Introduction

-**What is Decomon?** `Decomon` is a library for automatically deriving upper and lower bounds for a Tensorflow/Keras neural network with perturbed inputs.
-In the current release, These bounds are represented as affine functions with respect to some variable under perturbation.
+**What is DecoMon?** `DecoMon` is a library that allows the derivation of upper and lower bounds for the predictions of a Tensorflow/Keras neural network with perturbed inputs.
+In the current release, these bounds are represented as affine functions with respect to some variable under perturbation.

-Since previous works that tackled certified robustness with backward propagation still relied on forward upper and lower bounds, in `Decomon`we studied various ways to tighten forward upper and lower bounds, while remaining backpropagation compatible thanks to symbolic optimization.
+Previous works that tackled certified robustness with backward propagation relied on forward upper and lower bounds.
+In `DecoMon`, we explored various ways to tighten forward upper and lower bounds, while remaining backpropagation-compatible thanks to symbolic optimization.

-Our algorithm improves existing forward linear relaxation algorithms for general Keras based Neural Networks without manual derivation.
+Our algorithm improves existing forward linear relaxation algorithms for general Keras-based neural networks without manual derivation.
 Our implementation is also automatically **differentiable**.
-So far we support interval bound propagation, forward mode perturbation, backward mode perturbation and their hybrid approaches as well.
+So far we support interval bound propagation, forward mode perturbation, backward mode perturbation as well as hybrid approaches.

-`Decomon is compatible with a wider range of perturbation: boxes, $L_{\inf, 1, 2}$ norms or general convex sets described by their vertices.
+`DecoMon` is compatible with a wider range of perturbation: boxes, $L_{\inf, 1, 2}$ norms or general convex sets described by their vertices.

-Decomon appeared to us as a complementary tool to existing libraries for the certification of neural networks.
+We believe that DecoMon is a complementary tool to existing libraries for the certification of neural networks.

 Since we rely on Tensorflow and not Pytorch, we are opening up the possibility for a new community to formally assess the robustness of their networks, without worrying about the technicality of the implementation.
 In this way, we hope to promote the formal certification of neural networks into safety critical systems.

-If you encounter any problems with this library, feel free create an issue or pull request.
+If you encounter any problems with this library, feel free to create an issue or a pull request.
 We welcome contributions in any form from anyone.
 Please make sure beforehand that your contribution is aligned with [Black](https://github.com/psf/black) format.

 ## Installation

-Python 3.7+ and Tensorflow 2.4 is required.
-We recommend to manage your python version using [asdf](https://asdf-vm.com/#/core-manage-asdf)
+Python 3.7+ and Tensorflow 2.4 are required.
+We recommend that you manage your python version using [asdf](https://asdf-vm.com/#/core-manage-asdf)

-Before you run any examples, please install `Decomon` first:
+Please install DecoMon first before running any examples following

 ```
 git clone https://github.com/airbus/decomon